-╡.

-16. I Make Great 17.
+۹. 1 16.
+I Make Great 17.
 I Stay Flexi- 18.
 I provide ser- 19.
 I Do More 20.
-I show

-First Impressions ble vice graciously Genuine Ap-

-7 I am empowered preciation

-I ensure a great When respond- I am more than to serve our cus-

-first impression ing to customer my job.
-I care for tomers by: I show genu-

-every time through requests, I en- every customer ine apprecia-

-sure each cus- by: Acting upon tion by thank-

-My appearance tomer is satisfied opportuni- ing each cus-

-by: Being pre- ties to do tomer for:

-1 The appear- pared to assist more than is

-7 ance of my Asking ques- asked Using the

-area tions to learn Showing that I library

-more ma genuinely Going the

-Following glad to help extra mile Sharing

-"clean as you Determining them whenever feedback

-4 go" throughout the cus- possible-to with us

-the building tomer's Demonstrating make the

-needs that I genu- customer

-inely care feel special

-Thinking of about them •

-creative accomplishing Being a ca-

-ways to help their goals pable prob-

-7 them 3 lem solver
+I show 1 First Impressions ble vice graciously Genuine Ap- 7 I am empowered preciation 11 I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
+I care for tomers by: I show genu- - every time through requests, I en- every customer A -4! ine apprecia- 1 Maranaanaa sure each cus- by: Acting upon tion by thank- My appearance tomer is satisfied .
+Poing nuo opportuni- ties to do ing each cus- 1 The appear- by: Being pre- pared to assist more than is tomer for: 7 ance of my Asking ques- pared to assist asked Using the 1 area tions to learn Showing that I askeu library 1 more ma genuinely Going the iibiui y 1 Following glad to help extra mile • Sharing "clean as you Determining them whenever feedback 1 go" throughout the cus- possible-to with us , the building tomer's Demonstrating make the needs that I genu- customer 1 inely care feel special • Thinking of about them - creative accomplishing Being a ca- . ways to help their goals pable prob- them lem solver